 – Journal (hardbound)

 – Discbound Planner

 I quickly ruled out Moleskine, spirals, and comp books because I wanted to be able to move things around.
 However, against my better judgement, I was sucked in by a beautiful journal at Barnes and Noble; it was dark blue and had astrology maps on the cover in gold.
-I was so dedicated about using it at first, but got frustrated because I had no idea what to write, felt like I was rambling, and hated that I couldn’t remove pages.
-That’s when I realized that moving pages was a must, must, must.
+I was so dedicated about using it at first, but got frustrated because I had no idea what to write, felt like I was rambling, couldn’t lay it flat, and hated that I couldn’t remove pages.
+I couldn’t let go of the idea that moving pages was a must, must, must.

 Then I tried an A5 3 ring binder, but it just didn’t feel special enough.
-Finally, I settled on a 6 ring planner from Kikki-K (which is still in transit, so I can’t tell you how it worked out).
-I confess that this was close to the most expensive option, but my Book of Shadows is important enough that I don’t mind spending a little extra.
+Finally, I settled on a 6 ring planner from Kikki-K. I confess that this was close to the most expensive option, but my Book of Shadows is important enough that I don’t mind spending a little extra.
 That being said, when I was a baby witch in High School (memories!) my coven leader kept everything in spiral notebooks; it was what we had access to and it blended in with our school stuff.
 Pick the format that works for you where you are now.

 I hope that you found this helpful in your own quest for a functional, beautiful Book of Shadows and/or Grimoire.
 I’d love to hear you thoughts in the comments and blessed be!